atheonxyz/.github/profile/README.md

 ## 📖 Our Current Endeavours

-We are actively researching andd innovating in these spaces:
+We are actively researching and innovating in these spaces:

 - 🔐 **Zero-Knowledge Cryptography** – Proofs and verification
 - 🔗 **Multi-Party Computation** – Secure collaborative computation